nathanwebsterdotme/su-trainingvm/README.md

 # README

+### Please Note
+Only OSX is currently supported as per workshop requirements.

 ### Pre-Requisites
 Please ensure the following versions of applications are installed on your machine prior to going any further.
 - git